Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/README.md

 #### - Create a New App Script Project

   Simply provide a name for your project.
+This action will generate a file with a doGet(e){ } method so it can deploy as a web app.
+If you remove this method, you will break your system's functionality.

 For your convenience, your Script ID will be stored and loaded automatically for future startup!